-1.4 Normative Background Theories of Poverty reduction
+4. Normative Background Theories of Poverty reduction

 Having said that every conceptualization of poverty and poverty reduction brings forward normative questions of ethics, it becomes clear that we face the task of identifying a normative background theory that guides the analyzation and criticism of poverty as well as poverty reduction measures.
 Philosophy has many possibilities to offer in that respect and we cannot hope to discuss or even name all of them.
-Also the chapters in this book give only a limited and incomplete picture of the philosophical discussions that have unfolded around poverty over recent years.
 We chose to focus on three concepts - one might also call them approaches: human rights, distributive justice and humanitarian aid.

-1.4.1.1 What are the characteristics of human rights?
+4.1 What are the characteristics of human rights?

-Human rights are agreed standards which human beings.
-They civil, cultural, political and social the Universal Human Rights (UDHR
+Human rights are internationally agreed standards which apply to all human beings.
+They encompass the civil, Human Rights Are: cultural, economic, political and social rights set out in the Universal Declaration of Human Rights (UDHR 1948).

-The key international treaties - the Covenant on Social and Cultural (ICESCR 1966) and International Covenant Political Rights - further elaborate the rights set out in the contain legally binding the Governments that to them.
+The key international human rights treaties - the International Covenant on Economic, Social and Cultural Rights (ICESCR 1966) and the International Covenant on Civil and Political Rights (ICCPR 1966) further elaborate the content of the rights set out in the UDHR and contain legally binding obligations for the Governments that become parties to •